rifsxd/Game-Unlocker-Extended/README.md

 2. Install the Xposed/Lsposed Framework on your device.

-3. Download the Game Unlocker module from the [releases section](https://github.com/rushiranpise/game-unlocker/releases) of this repository.
+3. Download the Game Unlocker module from the [releases section](https://github.com/rifsxd/game-unlocker-extended/releases) of this repository.

 4. Install the downloaded apk :
    - Open Xposed/Lsposed Manager.
    - Go to the "Modules" section.
-   - Search "Game Unlocker" and enable the module.
+   - Search "Game Unlocker Extended" and enable the module.
    - The supported games are auto added to the scope.
-   - Force Stop the added game manually to take effect.
+   - Force Stop the added game or apps manually to take effect.

 ## Usage

-Once you've installed and activated the Game Unlocker module, it will automatically spoof your device information for supported gaming applications.
+Once you've installed and activated the Game Unlocker Extended module, it will automatically spoof your device information for supported games and applications.
 There's no additional configuration required.
-Simply force stop and open the games you want to play, and enjoy the benefits of device spoofing.
+Simply force stop and open the games and apps you want to play or open, and enjoy the benefits of device spoofing.

-You can untick the game you don't want to spoof for the module scope.
+You can untick the game or app you don't want to spoof for the module scope.
 Force stop and relaunch is required.

 **Note:** Keep in mind that device spoofing may violate the terms of service for some games or apps.

-Report any suggestions/issues with games [here](https://github.com/rushiranpise/Game-Unlocker/issues)
+Report any suggestions/issues with games [here](https://github.com/rifsxd/Game-Unlocker-Extended/issues)

 ## Supported Games

 <details>
-  <summary>Click to expand the list of supported games</summary>
+  <summary>Click to expand the list of supported games and apps</summary>

 - https://play.google.com/store/apps/details?id=com.YoStar.AetherGazer&hl=en&gl=US
 - https://play.google.com/store/apps/details?id=com.activision.callofduty.shooter&hl=en&gl=US